 - Assist in organizing more effective efforts to serve people in need across the country and around the world, in partnership with civil society, including faith-based and secular organizations;

 - Develop, lead, and coordinate the Administrationās policy agenda affecting faith-based and other community programs and initiatives and to optimize the role of such efforts in communities;

 - Ensure that policy decisions and programs throughout the Federal Government are consistent with the policy set forth in the Executive Order with respect to faith-based and other community initiatives;

 - Bring concerns, ideas, and policy options to leaders for assisting, strengthening, and replicating best practices and partnerships, with faith-based and other community organizations; and;

 - Promote awareness among diverse civil society leaders of opportunities to partner - both financially and otherwise - with the Federal Government to serve people in need and to build institutional capacity.

-The objective of the Faith and Opportunity Initiative Office (FOIO) is to build community partnerships and serves as a liaison between HUD and grassroots community and other non-profit organizations, to ensure these organizations have the latest information about HUD faith-based initiatives and programs as well as state, local and other government programs available to their communities.
-HUD FOIO also serves as a resource center for FBCOs seeking to partner with HUD to address the housing and community development needs of low-income communities.
+The objective of United States Department of Housing and Urban Development (HUD) Office of Faith-Based and Neighborhood Partnerships (Partnership Office) is to serves as a liaison between HUD, grassroots neighborhoods and other community non-profit organizations, to provide the latest information about HUD regulations, requirements and programs as well as state, local and other government programs available to communities.
+The HUD Partnership Office also serves as a resource center for Faith-Based and Community Organizations (FBCOs) seeking to partner with HUD to address the housing and community development needs of low and moderate-income communities.